Doing business abroad: Protecting your IP in China

 In China, you can apply for patent, copyright and trademark protection.
 If you wish to enter the Chinese market or are already doing business in China, it is recommended that you apply to protect your IP rights in China as soon as practically possible.

 Where is IP registered?

 If you do not have a business entity in China, an agent or lawyer based in China must be used to file an IP application on your behalf.
-For your information, the website of the Canadian Trade Commissioner Service provides a list of some Canadian and international IP firms which can provide services directly in China or coordinate work with Chinese associates.
+A Canadian IP professional may be able to coordinate work with an IP professional based in China.
 Documents for an IP application must be submitted in Chinese.

 - A trademark distinguishes your company's goods and services from those of others in the marketplace and may be composed of letters, words, numbers, colour combinations, three-dimensional signs (shapes) and/ or designs.
 In China, a sound may also be registered as a trademark.

-- Trademark applications must be filed directly through the CTMO.
+- Trademark applications must be filed directly through the CNIPA.

 - Unlike Canada, China uses the "first-to-file" registration process, which means that the first person to file a trademark application will generally have priority over a prior user of the trademark.
 Applications may also be filed and registered without evidence of use of the applied-for trademark.

 - Due to the "first-to-file" trademark system and no use requirement to obtain registration, it is important to apply for trademark protection in China as early as possible.

 - You may also wish to secure Chinese language versions of your trademarks.
 Registration in Roman characters does not automatically protect the trademark against the use or registration of the same or similar trademark written in Chinese.

 - A trademark is registered for 10 years and can be renewed every 10 years.

 - A registration for a trademark that has not been used in China for three consecutive years may be subject to cancellation.